AleksandarLilic/Cyclone_II_SoPC/README.md

 **Further development:**
 n/a

-## **Project 4: Alarm clock with HAL**
+## **Project 4: Alarm clock with HAL & IRQ**

 **Description:**

-Improved Alarm clock SW application with the use of HAL.
-Peripherals used: GPIO for Seven-segment display, Timer and JTAG UART.
+Improved Alarm clock SW application with the use of HAL for timer and UART peripherals and IRQ for timer and push buttons PIO.
+Two things are achieved with this approach compared to Project 3 version:
+ - Improved portability due to HAL and
+ - Added determinism thru interrupts.

+Peripherals used: GPIO for Seven-segment display, push buttons, swithces and LED, Timer and JTAG UART.

 **Status:**
-Ongoing
+Finished
 Branch: p_04_dev